 Princess Ihona nodded along as if this were the most fascinating insight.
 “Clearly it has benefited you.”

 Clearing his throat, Kiluron nodded in what he hoped was a suitably dignified fashion.
 “Thank you, Princess.”

 “Oh, please, call me Ihona.
 If I may call you Kiluron?”
 She extended her hand, and Kiluron took it gingerly.
-He supposed he was probably supposed to kiss it or something, but he settled for a firm handshake.
+He supposed he was probably supposed to kiss it or something, but he settled for a firm clasp.
 Ihona’s expression was inscrutable, perhaps slightly curious.